HD 173416

 The star HD 173416 is named Xihe (羲和).
-The name was selected in the NameExoWorlds campaign by Nanjing, during the 100th anniversary of the IAU.
+The name was selected in the 2019 NameExoWorlds campaign by China, during the 100th anniversary of the IAU.
 Xihe is the goddess of the sun in the Chinese mythology and also represents the earliest astronomers and developers of calendars in ancient China.
+The exoplanet is named Wangshu (望舒) after the goddess who drives the Moon across the sky in Chinese mythology.